nicocouz/Tealium_NavBar_ColorChange/README.md

 # Tealium NavBar ColorChange
 **Goal** : Modify navbar background color for a specific profil

-_Creation of a Chrome extension and use of [MutationObserver](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver) constructor to listen to the DOM changes_
+_Creation of a Chrome extension and use of [MutationObserver](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver) instance to listen to the DOM changes_

 **Before** (check the navbar):